aldrinjenson/obsidian-camera/README.md

 ## Usage:

--   Open command palete and search for "camera" once the extension is enabled OR
+-   Open command palette and search for "camera" once the extension is enabled OR
 -   Click the camera icon in the left ribbon